Mustapha Amzil: Professional career

-On 21 July 2025, Amzil returned to Europe and started his professional career after signing with Kosovo Superleague club Trepça.
+On 21 July 2025, Amzil returned to Europe and started his professional career after signing with Trepça in the Kosovo Superleague and FIBA Europe Cup.
+He played six games for Trepça in the Europe Cup and averaged 14.8 points and 7.4 rebounds.
+In February 2026, they won the Kosovo Cup and Amzil was named the MVP.

+On August 28, 2026, he signed with Yukatel Denizli Basket of the Basketbol Süper Ligi (BSL).

 International career

 Amzil has made 86 appearances in total for Finland under-16 and under-18 youth national teams.

 He represented Finland in the postponed 2021 Summer Universiade competitions in Chengdu in the summer 2023.
 The team finished in 5th place, which is the best position in the nation's history.
 Amzil has made 10 appearances for Finland B national team.

-He played his first games for the Finland national team in August 2025, in EuroBasket 2025 preparation games against Belgium and Poland.
+He played his first games for the Finland national team in August 2025, in EuroBasket 2025 preparation games against Belgium and Poland, and has been part of the team during the 2027 FIBA World Cup qualifiers.

 Personal life

 Born and raised in Finland, Amzil is of Moroccan descent on his father's side.
 Growing up, he played football for seven years before switching to basketball.
 His older sister Latifa Amzil is also a college basketball player for Detroit Mercy, and his younger brother Abdullah Amzil has played for Finland U16 and U18 national teams.

+He is fluent in Finnish, Arabic and English.